 - Admitting we are afraid or need help

-When we encounter any of these situations, taking courage is not our dominant thought.
-It’s usually avoidance, anger, distraction or retreat.
-But there is another way.
+When we encounter any of these situations, figuring out how to find courage is not our dominant thought.
+It’s usually fear, avoidance, anger, distraction or retreat.

 In Matthew 14, Jesus instructed His disciples to cross the Sea of Galilee ahead of Him, so He could spend time in prayer: